Joshua Paschal Bio

 Early Life and Background

-Joshua Paschal was born in Washington, D.C., and grew up in Prince George’s County, Maryland.
-He attended Our Lady of Good Counsel High School in Olney, Maryland, where he played both football and basketball.
-As a senior, Paschal posted 64 tackles, nine tackles for loss, and 5.5 sacks, drawing attention from major college programs across the country.
-Rated a four-star recruit, he chose to play college football at Kentucky over offers from Maryland, Oklahoma, Notre Dame, Clemson, Ohio State, and Southern California.
+Joshua Paschal was born on December 17, 1999, in Washington, D.C., and grew up in Prince George’s County, Maryland.
+He attended Our Lady of Good Counsel High School in Olney, Maryland, where he played both football and basketball and emerged as a four-star football recruit.

 Path to American Football